oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_backup_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The system tags associated with this resource, if any.
 The system tags are set by Oracle Cloud Infrastructure services.
 Each key is predefined and scoped to namespaces.
-For more information, see <a href='https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm'>Resource Tags</a>.
-Example: `{orcl-cloud: {free-tier-retain: true}}`</div>
+For more information, see <a href='https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm'>Resource Tags</a>.</div>
+                                            <div>Example: `{orcl-cloud: {free-tier-retain: true}}`</div>
                                         <br/>
                                                         </td>
             </tr>